anubhabghosh/pdanse/README.md

 ## Evaluation

 Once files are created, the evaluation can be done by calling the script in `/tests/test_models_with_danse.py`.
 Paths to model files and log files should be edited in the script directly.
 The figures are created in a separate folder, including some results stored in .json and .pt files.
 The results can be visualized using Jupyter notebooks found in `analysis_ipynbs/`.

+## Citation
+Please cite our paper if you compare with the method or use the code:

+*A. Ghosh, Y. C. Eldar and S. Chatterjee, "Particle-based Data-driven Nonlinear State Estimation of Model-free Process from Nonlinear Measurements," ICASSP 2025 - 2025 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), Hyderabad, India, 2025, pp. 1-5, doi: 10.1109/ICASSP49660.2025.10888810.*